-Helpful hints for turning out perfect food every time
+Helpful hints for perfect food every time

-Keep the costs down
+Keep your costs down

 - Try a cheaper cut of meat.
 Cuts that are less expensive can be just as tasty (if not more so) than their higher-priced counterparts.
 For example:

 - Pork roast (picnic shoulder or Boston butt).
 See recipe.

 - Beef brisket with a wet rub.
 The key is to make sure it has sugar and acid.
 Use cider vinegar and brown sugar, plus your favourite spices.
 Experiment, don’t be a wimp.

 - Flank steak.
 Marinate overnight in Kahlua and espresso with some of the tasty barbecue sauce you’ve made.

 - Keep in mind all of these cuts should be done ‘low and slow.’
 This means your barbecue should be barely on (remember: WARM not HOT).